 - 6.0 The parties agree that a collaborative approach to total compensation development is in the best interest of the District and MTA.
 A total compensation approach will tie employee compensation to district revenue, be based on the District's ability to pay and implement a wealth/deficit sharing concept.
 To that end, parties agree that:

-- 6.0.1 When requested by either party, an ad hoc committee composed of representatives from the District and MTA will meet to study all elements of total compensation with a proposal to be recommended as basis for negotiations.
+- 6.0.1 When requested by either party, an ad hoc committee composed of representatives from the District and MTA will meet to jointly study all elements of total compensation to identify available resources for negotiations.

 - 6.0.2 Both parties agree that total compensation will be a product of, but not limited to, the following elements:

 - a.
 Local Control Funding Formula

 - b.
 State funded cost of living adjustment (COLA)

 - c.
 Employee benefits

 - d.
 Financial impact of retirees

 - e.
 Statutory benefit costs

 - f.
 Step and column costs

 - g.
 Longevity costs

 - h.
 Growth

-- 6.0.3 Parties recognize that state funded COLA is for the purpose of the off-setting the District's increased cost of doing business, including salary increases, step and column advances, increase in fringe benefits, statutory costs, and increased costs of new and continued program operation. - 6.1 Bargaining unit members covered by this Agreement will be paid salaries as provided in the Murrieta Valley Unified School District Certificated Salary Schedule as provided in the attached Appendix A (effective 01/01/08), and as augmented by Extra-Duty Stipend Schedule in the attached Appendix B.
+- 6.0.3 Parties recognize that state funded COLA is for the purpose of the off-setting the District's increased cost of doing business, including salary increases, step and column advances, increase in fringe benefits, statutory costs, and increased costs of new and continued program operation. - 6.1 Bargaining unit members covered by this Agreement will be paid salaries as provided in the Murrieta Valley Unified School District Certificated Salary Schedules as provided in the attached Appendix A (effective 07/01/2018), and as augmented by Extra-Duty Stipend Schedule in the attached Appendix B. - 6.1.1 For 2020-2021, all unit members in a paid status at the time of February 4, 2021 will receive a 3% one-time, off-schedule payment based on their 2020-2021 base salary schedule placement, not including extra duty or overtime.
+The District and the Association agree to return to Adhoc (March 2021) to discuss the recommendation of the January Governor's 2021-2022 Budget proposal, District reserves, budget, and multi-year projections for 2021-2022 negotiations.